Memorial Day 2021

 American policymakers were certain that the only glue that mattered would be provided by a stable Constitutional government complete with noble documents, checks and balances of power, free and fair elections, and all the rest of our system.
 To provide this, we kept looking for—and failing to find—any leadership that would both share our aims and be honest, effective and attuned enough to local interests to gain the popular allegiance needed to succeed.

 Instead we got a revolving door of corrupt generals in Vietnam, Iraqi leaders who pitted Sunnis against Shias, and warlords in Afghanistan who stayed tribal, with little interest or capability in creating a broadly appealing national government.

 Don’t get me wrong, I think America made these mistakes with the best of intentions, sure that establishing democracies around the world was a good thing.
 And some of the schools and rural health clinics we built before we left Vietnam and Iraq may still be operating.
 Maybe.

 There are actually people in this country who think it’s going to be different when we leave Afghanistan.

 Let me tell you what I think will happen—

 Just as in Vietnam and Iraq, there will not be a happy ending, for them or for us.
 We’ve recycled too many wrong assumptions and repeated too many mistakes.

 Once we’re gone, the Taliban will give up any pretense of good faith negotiations with the government we installed in Kabul.

-Within two years the Taliban will return to power either as a result of military victories, or as a senior partner in some short-lived coalition that will, as has always been the case in Afghanistan, be dominated by factional infighting.
+Within a year at most, the Taliban will return to power either as a result of military victories, or as a senior partner in some short-lived coalition that will, as has always been the case in Afghanistan, be dominated by factional infighting.